ada-popovic/markdown_archive/README.md

 3. Commodification of marxism especially in post-soviet countries (edgy souvenirs) is parallel to commodification of a snow globe (valued memorabilia → cheap tchotchke)

-- CLAY GENET
-- 'Schnee van gestern?'
-    - commentary pun?

 # The Inscriptions

-On the snowglobe we can find two textual additions: 'CLAY GENET' on the back of the sculpture and 'Schnee van gestern?' in fron of it
+On the snowglobe we can find two textual additions: 'CLAY GENET' on the back of the sculpture and 'Schnee von gestern?!' in front of it

 ## *CLAY GENET*